|Guide||♦||14 Triplogs||Active Topic|

-This upland trail provides rugged access to a picture perfect land of wildflower dotted meadows and tall trees.
-One of it's most attractive features is that it opens up so many possibilities for loop hikes, most of which can be covered in a day.
-Other Forest trails accessible via Upper Grant Creek include Steeple Trail #73, Long Cienega #305, Grant Creek Trail #75, Paradise Trail #74 and Grant Cabin Shortcut #306.
-With a little creative pathfinding you can turn this network of trails into a number of varied and enjoyable day hikes.
+This upland trail provides rugged access to a picture-perfect land of wildflower-dotted meadows and tall trees.
+One of its most attractive features is that it opens up so many possibilities for loop hikes, most of which can be covered in a day.
+Other Forest trails accessible via Upper Grant Creek include Steeple Trail #73, Long Cienega #305, Grant Creek Trail #75, Paradise Trail #74, and Grant Cabin Shortcut #306.
+With a little creative pathfinding, you can turn this network of trails into several varied and enjoyable day hikes.

-Hikers stand a very good chance of seeing wildlife in this area.
+Hikers stand an excellent chance of seeing wildlife in this area.
 In addition to elk and mule deer, black bears are regularly seen grubbing through the blow-downs.
-If you do happen to run across one of these big but shy creatures, the encounter will most likely be brief.
+If you happen to run across one of these big but shy creatures, the encounter will most likely be brief.
 Wild bears make a business of keeping a very low profile.

 0.0 Trail terminus.
-Upper Grant Creek Trail leaves Steeple Trail in small cienega (wet meadow) about 1.3 miles from Hannagan Trailhead.
+Upper Grant Creek Trail leaves Steeple Trail in a small ciénega (wet meadow) about 1.3 miles from Hannagan Trailhead.

-2.2 Tributary drainage from north crosses trail.
-Ranchers call it Slide Canyon as horse needs to slide down it in spots.
+2.2 Tributary drainage from the north crosses the trail.
+Ranchers call it Slide Canyon as a horse needs to slide down it in spots.

 3.5 Moonshiner's cabin and corral.